 These SLB Principles aim to further develop the key role that debt markets can play in funding and encouraging companies that contribute to sustainability and include five core components:

 While there are also critical voices of the new format as it can be used for general corporate purposes and may only include a penalty for companies if they don’t achieve the targets, rather than providing an incentive, others argue that the new format enables new types of companies to enter the market and thus diversifies the options for investors.

-In order to support issuers in their pursue to credibly issue sustainability linked bonds, Sustainalytics offers a Second-Party Opinion Service.
+In order to support issuers in their pursuit to credibly issue sustainability-linked bonds, Sustainalytics offers a Second-Party Opinion Service.

 Sustainalytics' Second-Party Opinion (SPO)

 What Sustainalytics' SPO for Sustainability-Linked Bonds covers:

 - Statement of alignment with the five core components of the Sustainability-Linked Bond Principles including relevance of KPIs and alignment of Sustainability Performance Targets with the issuer’s sustainability strategy

 - Assessment of the issuer’s overall sustainability strategy

 - Assessment of the impact of the Sustainability Performance Targets SPTs